-Set PB29 to be an output, rather than an input and click on "Modify configuration".
-Afterwards set the port state to '1' by setting the second port value from the left and click on "Modify outputs".
-Watch the state of Port PB29 on the simulated device - you will see that the output is now set and now your lawn would get the water it has been waiting for!
+Afterwards set the port state to '1' by setting the first port value from the left and click on "Modify outputs".
+Watch the state of Port F.1 on the simulated device - you will see that the output is now set and now your lawn would get the water it has been waiting for!

 Set the state to '0' and it will be turned off.
-In this example web page, all of the 4 Ports PB27..PB30 outputs can be controlled individually.
+In this example web page, the 2 Ports F.1 and F.0 outputs can be controlled individually.

-PB27 is used as a RUN LED in the demo project and so is configured as an output by default, as is PB28.
+F.0 is used as a RUN LED on this board in the demo project.